MPES: Project Management in the Health Sector

 • Instrumental and volumetric analysis techniques

-• Method validation
+• Method Validation

-Practical work: Analysis of the biological activity of an environmental sample: measurement of estrogenic activity using bioassays, identification of estradiol equivalents.
+Lab: Analysis of the biological activity of an environmental sample: measurement of estrogenic activity using bioassays, identification of estradiol equivalents.

-• Culture and identification techniques in microbiology
+• Culture and Identification Techniques in Microbiology

-• Microorganisms and the environment
+• Microorganisms and the Environment

-• Microorganisms and food HACCP method
+• Microorganisms and Food – HACCP Method

 Teaching methods:

-Number of hours: 50 – Face-to-face teaching – Lectures: 18 hours – Tutorials: 8 hours – Practical work: 24 hours
+Number of hours: 50 – In-person instruction – Lectures: 18 hours – Tutorials: 8 hours – Lab sessions: 24 hours

 TU – PROJECT

-Number of ECTS credits = 5 – TU coordinator TU Aurélie ESCANDE
+Number of ECTS credits = 5 – TU Coordinator TU Aurélie ESCANDE

 Content and Objectives ofTU

-• Develop writing and oral presentation skills
+• Develop writing and public speaking skills

 Teaching methods:

-Assessment methods:Continuous assessment
+Assessment method: Continuous assessment

 All Master's 2 courses in the MPES program: download